9 Mental Health Lessons from Famous Artists

-Today kicks off the month-long virtual book tour for The Artist’s Mind: The Creative Lives and Mental Health of Famous Artists.
-In this post, I’ll share a little bit more about the book, offer two mental health lessons from my art history research, and tell you where to find the first stop on the tour.
+In 2023, this newsletter kicked off the month-long virtual book tour for The Artist’s Mind: The Creative Lives and Mental Health of Famous Artists.
+In it I share a little bit more about the book, offer two mental health lessons from my art history research, and tell you where to find the first stop on the tour.

 What Is The Artist’s Mind?